 There’s plenty of mileage to be gained from some careful observation before we get wrapped up in statistics.
 The first distinction about knowledge work deliverables as opposed to widgets is that the quality of deliverables is always negotiated and constructed.
 If the client isn’t happy with the 100-page powerpoint presentation, it isn’t done.
 If the first three pages answer the question, it is and the remaining 97 are irrelevant.

 One of the unfortunate side effects of the various productivity tools made available to us over the past 20 years is that it has become easy to produce what used to be useful indicators of quality (professional type, color diagrams, fancy bindings) without necessarily producing the actual quality.
 One option is to put your trust in reputation.
+Not all printing companies were created equal.
+Inform yourself on the different options such as Document Pros of Buckhead for example.
 Certainly, some consultants have raised that to an art form.
 A better, but more difficult, option is to spend some actual time reviewing the content.
 If you do take that tack, you’ll find that you want to do that reviewing, evaluating, and negotiating of quality along the way.
 Otherwise you increase the risk of wasting a lot of expensive time and effort producing the wrong thing.

 The challenge here is not simply the change this entails in management style, but also the change it entails in the knowledge worker.
 If I am producing a deliverable whose quality must be negotiated with the client, I have to take the quite real risk of sharing my thinking before it is complete.